Anne Lovat

 M, #13079

-Sir John Cavendish was the son of Sir William Cavendish, 1st Earl of Devonshire and Elizabeth Boughton.1
+Sir John Cavendish was the son of William Cavendish, 1st Earl of Devonshire and Elizabeth Boughton.1

-Sir John Cavendish was invested as a Knight, Order of the Bath (K.B.).1
+He was appointed Knight, Order of the Bath (K.B.)1

 Citations

-Charles Cavendish was the son of William Cavendish, 2nd Earl of Devonshire and Hon.
-Christian Bruce.1 He died, killed in action.1
+Hon.
+Charles Cavendish was born in 1620.
+He was the son of William Cavendish, 2nd Earl of Devonshire and Hon.
+Christian Bruce.1 He died in 1643, killed in action.1

 Citations